iyswarya12/Iyswarya/index.md

+My name is Iyswarya Narayanan.
 I'm a Performance and Capacity Engineer at Facebook in CEA Resource Foundation team.
 I graduated with a PhD in Computer Science and Engineering from Penn State in 2019.
 My PhD advisor is Prof. Anand Sivasubramaniam.
 I'm broadly interested in datacenter scale computing with a focus on capacity provisioning, power/energy management, storage systems and data analytics.

 ## Publications
 - The Fast and The Frugal: Tail Latency Aware Provisioning for Coping with Load Variations.
 Adithya Kumar, Iyswarya Narayanan, Timothy Zhu, Anand Sivasubramaniam, in the Web Conference (WWW), 2020